Exploratory & Pre-Professional Advising Center Undeclared

-Students are assigned to a professional academic advisor in the Explore Center but may see any advisor in the center.
-Professional advisors in the Explore Center are available on an appointment and/or walk-in basis Monday through Friday in 127 Love (Library) South and can be reached at 402-472-3605 or email@example.com.
+Students are assigned to a professional academic adviser in the Explore Center but may see any adviser in the center.
+Professional advisers in the Explore Center are available on an appointment and/or walk-in basis Monday through Friday in 127 Love (Library) South and can be reached at 402-472-3605 or http://firstname.lastname@example.org.

 Undeclared students may enroll in a maximum of 18 credits in the fall and spring semesters.
-Students should refer to the Office of the University Registrar's website at http://registrar.unl.edu to determine the number of credits they may enroll in for each of the summer sessions.
+Students should refer to the Summer Schedule of Classes to determine the number of credits they may enroll in for each of the summer sessions.

-Undeclared students who complete at least 12 graded semester hours with a 3.60 GPA are eligible for the Explore Center List of Distinguished Students.
+Undeclared students who complete at least 12 graded semester hours with a 3.60 GPA are eligible for the Undecided Students Honor Roll.

 Transfer Credit Rules

-The Explore Center does not offer a degree and advisors do not make transfer evaluation decisions.
+Exploratory and Pre-Professional Advising Center does not offer a degree and advisers do not make transfer evaluation decisions.
 The determination of which transfer courses will meet graduation requirements in a specific college cannot be made until the student declares a specific major within one of the UNL undergraduate degree-granting colleges.